 Create scenes in SketchUp that show the model as you need to show it in your LO document.
-Make sure the scenes a saving camera properties and that styles are updated for the scenes.
+Make sure the scenes are saving camera properties and that styles are updated for the scenes.

 If you want to be able to show the model to a specific scale in LO, make sure the camera is set to Parallel Projection in SU.